 The Adams New Idea irons are exceptionally easy to hit.
 It features a new slot design that increases the face club’s “sweet spot” diameter giving you more forgiveness, and room to experiment with your swings.
 It also helps increase your swing speed, which means more distance!

 Overall, this is an ideal set for beginners as they willl help you hit more consistently.
 The are also available in a variety of shaft types to best match your swing.
-This set is usually priced at over $800, but it is now available for just $298 (65% OFF!!).
+This set is usually priced at over $800, but it is now available for just $218.
 This is an absolutely RIDICULOUS deal, so make sure you get yours while you can!
-(Only 6 left in stock at the moment of writing).

 The Nike VRS Covert 2.0 Steel Irons Set is a higher end set that features top of the line design and technology.
 It is an 8-piece set that includes 4-9 irons, along with a PW and AW (Attack wedge / Gap Wedge).